-Introduce them to key people that they should establish a relationship (family members, friends, neighbours, child’s nursery teachers).
+Introduce them to key people that they should establish a relationship (family members, friends, neighbours, child’s nursery/school teachers).

 BUILD RELATIONSHIP WITH YOUR NANNY

-It is highly important that you get to know each other and build trust, it helps, if you show your personality, talk about your baby or toddler and their needs and also hear your nanny about their life.
-Talk about your expectations clearly early on, what is the most important to you, if you would like the nanny to share photos of activities they do with you, what happens if you come home early, what should be like if you are working from home.
+It is highly important that you get to know each other and build trust, it helps, if you show your personality, talk about your children and their needs and also hear your nanny about their life.
+Talk about your expectations clearly early on, what is the most important to you, if you would like the nanny to share photos of activities they do with you, what happens if you come home early, what should be like if you are working from home, etc.

-Remember to work with your nanny as a partner, it is a two-way communication, be direct and tell your nanny how is best to communicate with you.
+Remember to work with your nanny as a partner, it is a two-way communication, be direct and tell your nanny how is best to communicate with you and other way around.
 Be honest, maintain positive communication and strive to resolving any issues immediately - excellent communication is key!